Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 If you have AI in production in Singapore, this is the right time to make that call.

 Arjen Hendrikse is the founder of Aivance Consulting and an ISO/IEC 42001:2023 Lead Auditor.
-He tracks Singapore AI policy developments closely and helps mid-market businesses build governance frameworks that hold up to regulatory scrutiny.
+He tracks AI policy and regulation across Southeast Asia and helps mid-market companies and enterprises build governance frameworks that hold up to regulatory scrutiny.